Optimal7/Search-Bar/README.md

 ## Other
 If you would like to contribute to this ~~useless~~ project you can simply make a Pull Request and improve this, if you would like to.

+And also if you use this project make sure to credit me.